liaujianjie/crdt/README.md

 Commutative Replicated Data Types (2011)](https://hal.inria.fr/inria-00555588/).

-I will be using this space to experiment with CvRDTs and build basic TypeScript code infrastructure for developing more CvRDTs (e.g. standardized way of testing).
+I will be using this space to experiment with CvRDTs and build basic TypeScript code infrastructure (e.g. standardized way of testing) for developing more CvRDTs.

+Anyone is welcome to participate. :-)

 ## Design goals